Chart Color Schemes

 Beechboro is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Beechboro, as per the latest Census, consisted of 93.3% houses and 6.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Beechboro's dwelling structure, as per the latest Census, consisted of 93.3% houses and 6.7% other dwellings.
 This compares to Perth metro's 89.1% houses and 10.9% other dwellings.
-Home ownership in Beechboro was at 22.2%, similar to Perth metro, with the rest of dwellings either mortgaged (55.7%) or rented (22.1%).
-The median monthly mortgage repayment in Beechboro was $1,765, below Perth metro's average of $1,842.
-The median weekly rent figure in Beechboro was recorded at $350, compared to Perth metro's $340.
-Nationally, Beechboro's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Home ownership in Beechboro was 22.2%, similar to Perth metro's level.
+Mortgaged dwellings were at 55.7% and rented ones at 22.1%.
+The median monthly mortgage repayment in Beechboro was $1,765, lower than Perth metro's $1,842.
+Median weekly rent in Beechboro was $350, slightly higher than Perth metro's $340.
+Nationally, Beechboro's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing